 Offering ongoing training and continuing education opportunities will allow your staff members to sharpen existing skills, acquire new qualifications and stay informed of the latest industry trends.
 This will help to build employee morale because it shows that you value your employees enough to invest in their career progression.
 In terms of funding these training initiatives, there are many low cost options available; it just requires research.
 Your industry’s professional organization may offer free or discounted training courses and webinars.
 In addition, your local Small Business Association may offer seminars that your team members can attend.
 You can also consider appointing a designated staff member to notify you of any upcoming learning events that may be of interest.

 - Create an Intranet to share documents, ideas and feedback.
 This is especially useful if you operate a remote business.

 - Select a local charity or community service project that everyone can get behind.
 Not only will this benefit those in need, but it is an excellent way to highlight your company’s corporate social responsibility.

 - Allocate a monthly or quarterly budget for treating your staff to lunch at a nearby restaurant so that everyone can get to know each other better.

 - Employee recognition programs can foster healthy competition among your staff members and may even help generate new ideas for your business.

-The above list is by no means exhaustive, but if you select 3-5 things to implement you may be surprised at the potential impact on staff morale, productivity and potentially profitability.
+Now that we’ve addressed the question “what is your ideal work environment”, we want to remind you that the above list is by no means exhaustive.
+Even if you only select 3-5 things to implement you may be surprised at the potential impact on staff morale, productivity and potentially profitability!